Shermayster/digitalgarden/src/site/notes/Blog/Create custom render function for more scalable tests in your React app.md

 Any React application will have global providers with.
 It can be styles, state or translation.
 Testing those things can be tricky.
-Adding them can break our test.
-What's why we should add custom render function to our application.
+Adding them can break our tests.
+Here's why we should add a custom render function to our application.

-Here is an example with translation.
-But it can any configuration and you can more layers in future without breaking your tests.
+The following is an example of a translation library.
+But it can be any configuration and you can add more layers in the future without breaking your tests.

 <iframe
   src="https://codesandbox.io/embed/custom-testing-render-forked-t9zs6?fontsize=14&hidenavigation=1&theme=dark&view=editor"